 Make sure your child has received the following before starting:

-Female DMD carriers should also have regular heart checks as they may also have signs of cardiomyopathy.
+Female DMD carriers should also have regular heart checks every 3 – 5 years as they can be at risk of cardiomyopathy.

 What treatments can be used to protect the heart?